 High quality camera

-You can customize the playback of videos by added parameters to the VDO.Ninja URL links, along with many other aspects.
+You can customize the playback of videos by adding parameters to the VDO.Ninja URL.
 The default video bitrate of most modern browsers is around 2500-kbps, which is okay, but we can achieve higher video quality if we manually set this to something even higher.

-On the publishing side, the default target resolution is already a high 1280x720 @ 60-fps, but we can set this higher by adding
+On the publishing side, the default target resolution is already 1280x720 @ 60-fps, but we can set this higher by adding

 For 1080p60 gaming, you’ll want to set the video bitrate to 12000-kbps or higher, as lower bitrates might cause the frame rate to be quite low otherwise.
 Otherwise, for talking head-type videos, the default video bitrate is often going to be adequate.

-Using Ethernet instead of Wi-Fi will also help to ensure the frame loss at these higher resolutions is managable.
+Using Ethernet instead of Wi-Fi will also help to ensure the frame loss at these higher resolutions is manageable.
 At higher resolutions, frame rates are more likely to be unstable.

 4K30 video is achievable with VDO.Ninja, with a fast enough computer and with very high video bitrates; often in the realm of 30 to 40-mbps.